norly/elmcan/readme.rst

-The init script in the driver switches off several configuration options that are only meaningful in the original OBD scenario the chip is meant for, and are actually a hindrance for elmcan.
+The init script in the driver switches off several configuration options that are only meaningful in the original OBD scenario the chip is meant for, and are actually a hindrance for can327.

 When a command is not recognized, such as by an older version of the